Download this resource

 - Political: The king faced strong opposition from provincial parliaments, which were against all types of royal reforms.

-- Economic: Poor harvests and the rising cost of living caused peasants to revolt against the monarch.
+- Economic: Poor harvests and the rising cost of living caused peasants to revolt against the monarchy.